website header image

 • USS Tripoli (LHA 7)

-• USS Bougainville (LHA 8) *first Flight I variant (well deck reintroduced), christened December 2023, under construction, scheduled to be delivered in 2025
+• Bougainville (LHA 8) *first Flight I variant (well deck reintroduced), christened December 2023, under construction, delivery scheduled for 2025

 • USS Wasp (LHD 1)